splunk/public-o11y-docs/apm/set-up-apm/apm-orientation.rst

 Get a top-down view of your services in Tag Spotlight
 =================================================================

-Return to the service map and click :guilabel:`Tag Spotlight`.
+Return to the service map and select :guilabel:`Tag Spotlight`.
 Using Tag Spotlight, you can view the request and error rate or latency by span tag for an individual service or business workflow.
 This helps you identify which particular attributes of your system might be causing reliability or performance issues.

 Rather than looking for similarities across multiple traces, you can use Tag Spotlight to gain a top-down view of your services.
 This lets you identify the system-wide source of issues and then drill down to find an individual trace that is representative of a wider issue.